ShareeO/Challenge13_E-commerce_back_End/README.md

 My challenge was to build the back end for an e-commerce site.
 I took a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, I also needed to create a walkthrough video that demonstrated its functionality and all of the following acceptance criteria.
-I submited a link to the video and add it to the README of my project.
+Because this application won’t be deployed, I also needed to create a walk-through video that demonstrated its functionality and all of the following acceptance criteria.
+I submitted a link to the video and add it to the README of my project.

 ## User Story